-- To be able to use the curves, screens and printing conditions in Imaging Engine. - The centralized data can be used by other Esko applications, for example editors (ArtPro+, Plato...) and Pilots. - All data is part of the Automation Engine full back up.
+- To be able to use the Curves, Screens and Printing Conditions in Imaging Engine - Centralized data to be used by other Esko applications, e.g. editors (ArtPro+, Plato, ...) and Pilots - All data is part of the Automation Engine Full BackUp